AlexisTM/fun-together/server/README.md

 - **\> ToStr**: `{"cmd": "to_str", to: [3, 5], "data": "some string"}` # Sends text data to the user 3 and 5
 - **< From**: `{"cmd": "from", "from": 2, "data": [1,2,3]}` # Received when user 2 sent binary data
 - **< FromStr**: `{"cmd": "from", "from": 5, "data": "some string"}` # Received when user 5 sent string data

+#### Messages as a client

+The *Client* has no specific message.
+Sending text (Text type for the websocket), the message will be transferred with `FromStr` to the *Game*, while sending binary data (such as CBOR encore data or images) will be forwarded with `From` to the *Game*.

+Whenever *Game* sends data with `To` and `ToStr`, only the data will be forwarded to the client (as everything else would be redundant) as binary or text.

+This means the *Client* has a connection that seems to be directly to the game.